ulupo/giotto-tda_demo/README.md

 ### If you use Python's ``venv``

-Spin up and activate a Python 3 virtual environment with the in-built ``venv`` as explained in [the official Python API reference](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment).
+Create and activate a Python 3 virtual environment with the in-built ``venv`` as explained in [the official Python API reference](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/#creating-a-virtual-environment).
 Then, from that environment, run
 ```
 python -m pip install -U -r requirements.txt
 ```